contributte/latte/.docs/README.md

     v: 2.12
 ```

-Or you can use property `generated`.
-It generates rev/build/v for each container compilation, so each time in debug mode and once in production mode.
+Alternatively, you can use the `generated` property.
+It generates rev/build/v for each container compilation, i.e. each time in the debug mode and once in the production mode.
 Very useful.

 ```yaml
 version: